The ceviche connoisseur gave it two thumbs up!!

 - Cucumber.
 An English seedless cucumber is the best kind to use when making ceviche.
 Their uniform shape makes them easy to dice, and you can choose to leave the skin on or peel it before chopping.

 - Avocado.
-Mixed in at the very end, this creamy addition helps to balance out the crunch of the cucumbers and onions.
-Don’t leave this out!
+Stirred in at the very end, it adds a creamy richness that balances out the crunch of the cucumber and onion.
+The one ingredient I’d never skip.

 - Cilantro.
 Fresh cilantro is finely chopped, to add a wonderfully fresh herbal flavor.
 Cilantro is typically used in many authentic Mexican ceviche recipes.